TodePond/TodePondDotCom/wikiblogarden/academia/style/two-beat/readme.md

 ## But why

 I think that this style is good for showing how to do things.
 I think it forces you to keep things simple.
 No fancy words creep in that the reader might not know.
 And it has a certain feeling to it.
 It kind of switches the mode of your brain.
-You can turn off the language bit, and just hear the words.
+You can turn off the language part, and just hear the words.
 It sounds awkward and twisted, making a dreamlike effect.
 It sends you to sleep.
 It's calm.
 It makes you relax.
 It's weird, but it's what I've seen.

 And it's a huge contrast from what you tend to get in papers, which use lots of big words and weird terms.